Recruitment and Selection - Staff

 Reference Checks and Background Checks

-In compliance with the Employment References and Background Checks policy, UHR Talent Acquisition and/or the hiring manager is responsible for obtaining job-related reference information for (at a minimum) the finalist for positions - including for current employees being considered.
+In compliance with the Employment Verification and Background Checks policy, the staff recruiting specialist or hiring manager is responsible for obtaining and reviewing job-related reference information for (at a minimum) the finalist for positions - including for current employees being considered.

-UHR Talent Acquisition is responsible for conducting background checks in accordance with the Employment References and Background Checks policy. top
+UHR Talent Acquisition is responsible for conducting background checks in accordance with the Employment Verification and Background Checks policy. top

 Offering Employment

-Candidates will be chosen for hire based on job-related criteria identified in the job requisition and posting to ensure that the best-qualified candidate is selected.
+Candidates will be chosen for hire based on job-related criteria identified in the position description (PD), requisition, and posting to ensure that the best-qualified candidate is selected.

 All offers of employment, oral and written, are contingent upon the university’s verification of credentials and other information required by federal and state law, ISU policies/procedures, and may include the completion of a background check and/or a consumer credit check.

-The salary offered to the selected candidate will be in accordance with the Starting Rate of Pay-P&S policy for Professional and Scientific staff and in accordance with the Regents Merit System Rules for Merit staff.
+The salary offered to the selected candidate will be in accordance with the Starting Rate of Pay-P&S policy.
 A formal offer consists of an authorized offer letter with the terms and conditions as outlined in the posting in accordance with the Appointment Authority policy. top

 Confidentiality